The Church of Ireland - part of the Anglican Communion

 Services & Meetings

-(last updated 19th June 2013)
+(last updated 26th November 2013)

+If you have any comments you can use the form on the "Contact us" page.
 St. Macartin's Church of Ireland Cathedral has a prominent position in the main street of Enniskillen, the largest town in County Fermanagh.
 The church has a long and distinguished history, much of which you will find on this website.
 If you know details that we haven't recorded, tell us and we will publish them!

 Click HERE to listen to our bells (recorded in March 2003)

 I visited the opticians recently and as most of you will know, one of the tests you get there involves identifying which of two sets of circles is clearest.
 The optician adds a series of lenses and wants to know if you find the object sharper with them or without them.
 During the Sunday mornings in Lent we have been thinking about the distinctive features of each of the four Gospels.
 We are blessed to have four different yet similar views of the life and work of